mapkyca/known-linkedin/README.md

 ------------

 * LinkedIn has stupidly conservative rate limits on their API, so you may only be able to syndicate a handful of posts to LinkedIn within a 24 hour period.
 Choose wisely.
+* LinkedIn's status update API doesn't (seem to) provide a permalink to the newly created update.

 Uses
 ----